ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 # Examples {#examples}

-TODO: revise this example after more of the design is settled.

 ## Very Simple EAT

 This is shown in CBOR diagnostic form.
 Only the payload signed by COSE